sainioan/gitRep/documentation/Kayttoohje.md

 The required input for expense consists category, amount as double and the date, which the user can choose by clicking on the datepicker calendar.
 To confirm, click  _Save expense_.

-To add a new category, enter category description and click  _Save category_.
+To add a new category, enter category description and click  _Save new category_.

 MyBudgetScene gives you the following functions: